Challenges in transportation and movement

 Throughout a staged production process, sub-assemblies increase in weight and size as more materials and sections are added, presenting a challenge when it comes to moving them through the production flow.

 Depending on the parts being moved, transportation of heavier sections is often achieved through the use of overhead cranes, forklift trucks or large transfer trolleys.
-For smaller parts and sections, some facilities rely on manpower and manual handling to manoeuvre sections through production stages.
+For smaller parts and sections, some facilities rely on manpower and manual handling to maneuver sections through production stages.

 Traditional transportation methods present several challenges for aerospace manufacturers, whether in the movement of fuselage sub-assemblies or the final assembly stages of aircraft.